irthomas/nomad_obs/README.md

-#### Targeted observations

-Check targeted nadir:
-Curiosity (134/136)
-Francesca surface hydration sites (191)
-Add more CH4 release sites (134/136)

 ### Make LNO-UVIS joint observation list

-Place the new generic orbit plan file in the orbit_plans/mtpxxx folder and run entire script again.
+Place the new generic orbit plan file in the `orbit_plans/mtpxxx` folder and run entire script again.
 The LNO-UVIS joint observation file will be created in the orbit plan directory.
-Send this and the generic orbit plan to nomad.iops
+Send this and the generic orbit plan to `nomad.iops@aeronomie.be`

 ### Make final files
-If all is ok then place generic orbit plan in the orbit_plans/mtpxxx folder and run entire script again

-The final orbit plan will be placed in base directory.
+When the script is run to make the joint observation list, the final orbit plan will also be created in the base directory.
+Here the

-If there are no errors, place the final orbit plan in the orbit_plans/mtpxxx folder and run the entire script again.
-The output COP row files will be generated in cop_rows/mtpxxx folder:
+If there are no errors, place the final orbit plan in the `orbit_plans/mtpxxx` folder and run the entire script again.
+The output COP row files will be generated in `cop_rows/mtpxxx folder`.

+#### Compare to summary files

-This and the other ir cop rows should be checked (compare to summary files from bojan/claudio), particularly timings and number of rows in files
+This and the other SO/LNO cop rows should be checked (compare to summary files from bojan/claudio), particularly timings and number of rows in files
 LNO occultations are implemented.
 In the 5th column, 0 is changed to 1.

 The joint occultation file is created for the ACS team.
-This will be sent by bojan/claudio to the soc.
+This will be sent by Bojan or Claudio to ESAC.

 #### Calibration file
 The calibration file must be filled in manually.
 Use values from solar_calibrations.xlsx file for miniscans/fullscans.
 See previous mtps for examples.

-Send all files in the cop_row/mtpxxx folder to nomad.iops@aeronomie.be
+Send all files in the `cop_row/mtpxxx` folder to `nomad.iops@aeronomie.be`

 Rerun when UVIS COP rows are ready

-#### Update website (not working on crunch)
-* Run step5
-* Then log in to Tethys, change directory to “/bira-iasb/websites/dev/mars>”
-* Then run  “./sync_to_prod.sh”

 #### Important things to remember:

 * 1st observation after OCM slot should always be LNO+UVIS to keep instrument warm
 * Check all orbit type 28 have been added for LNO+UVIS limbs

-Remember to check what calibrations there are, and send calibration COP rows separately!
+* Remember to check what calibrations there are, and send calibration COP rows separately!